Student Visas & Work Permits in the Netherlands

 - You have sufficient financial means

-- You are not a danger to public order or national security in the Netherlands
+- You are not a danger to public order or the national security of the Netherlands

 - The required fees are paid